 The most important provenances are formed by the manuscripts from the two princely libraries of the house of Wittelsbach in Munich and Mannheim on the one hand, and by the manuscripts from formerly ecclesiastic ownership on the other hand.
 Thus, around 1,100 codices are from Mannheim, among them the most numerous and valuable French manuscripts.
 In the course of the secularisation, a large number of works were added from Old Bavarian monasteries.
 The Tegernsee monastery tops the list with 1,680 manuscripts, followed by Benediktbeuern with 600, the cathedral libraries of Freising (400), Passau and Salzburg, as well as holdings from the mediatised imperial city of Regensburg with the city library and several monastery libraries, led by St. Emmeram with 1,110 Latin and German manuscripts.
 The different provenances of the manuscripts can largely still be seen in their classification marks, thanks to their organisation by Johann Andreas Schmeller (1785 – 1852).

-With over 17,300 volumes, the collection of Latin manuscripts (Codices latini monacenses – Clm) is the most extensive with respect to numbers and also the most important collection alongside the German and Greek manuscripts.
+With approximately 17,300 volumes, the collection of Latin manuscripts (Codices latini monacenses – Clm) is the most extensive with respect to numbers and also the most important collection alongside the German and Greek manuscripts.
 Around 11,000 are from the Middle Ages, thus almost two thirds.
 The organisation of the manuscripts and the associated sequence of classification marks goes back to the work of the librarian Johann Andreas Schmeller.

 Among the outstanding pieces of the collection are the "Breviarium Alarici" (Clm 22501) dating back to the 6th century, a "purple gospel book" from the first quarter of the 9th century (Clm 23631), the "codex aureus of St. Emmeram“ (Clm 14000) crafted in the court school of Charles the Bald around 870, the "gospel book of Emperor Otto III" from the time around 1000 (Clm 4453) and the "evangeliary of Emperor Henry II" produced only little later (Clm 4452), as well as the "sacramentary" (Clm 4456) produced for him; moreover, there is the "Uta codex" dating back to around 1025 (Clm 13601), the "Scheyern book of matins" (Clm 17401), the world-famous manuscript of the "Carmina Burana" (Clm 4660) or – as an example of a modern Latin manuscript – the so-called "prayer book of Elector Maximilian I of Bavaria" (Clm 23640).